yu-ming-chen/tp/docs/DeveloperGuide.md

 5. The `HelpBudgetCommand`'s `execute` method will return a `CommandResult` indicating the successful calling for the help command, and the help information will be displayed in the result box in NUSave.

-With the above sequence, the help information will be successfully shown to the user in NUSave, and it will be reflected on the user interface.
+With the above sequence, the help information will be successfully shown to the user in NUSave and it will be reflected on the user interface.

 Note that the `help` command can be executed on `Budget Page` view as well, but it will display a different set of help